Breaches of Student Discipline

 If your case is referred to the University Disciplinary Board.
 You can be accompanied by a representative and a friend.

-In such an event, you would be sent an invitation at least 21 days before the hearing.
+In such an event, you would be sent an invitation at least 15 days before the hearing.
 You would be required to answer the charge in writing at least ten days before the hearing date by either admitting, denying or challenging it as not being properly brought.
 If you do not respond, the case would proceed as if you were denying the charge.
 Any written statements or details of witnesses or representatives usually needs to be provided at least 10 days before the hearing.
-The case documentation including any reports the University have made about your case is usually sent to you approximately 7 days before the date of the hearing.
+The case documentation including any reports the University have made about your case is usually sent to you at least 5 days before the date of the hearing.
 It is helpful to send a written statement and any relevant mitigation in advance but you can read a statement and provide evidence on the day at the hearing if you prefer to wait until you have seen all of the case documentation.

 During the Hearing